AutoCodeBench/autocodebench.github.io/README.md

-# LiveCodeBench
+# AutoCodeBench

-This is the repository that contains source code for the [LiveCodeBench website](https://livecodebench.github.io/).
+This is the repository that contains source code for the [AutoCodeBench website](https://AutoCodeBench.github.io/).

+The code refers to [Livecode Bench website](https://livecodebench.github.io).

 # Website License